 A self proclaimed real-life 'Del Boy' has purchased his dream number plate at the DVLA's latest number plate auction.

-Chris Dawson snapped up the personalised registration at the DVLA's auction held at Hertfordshire's Down Hall Hotel in Bishop Stortford on 28th, 29th and 30th September.
+Chris Dawson snapped up the private registration plate at the DVLA's auction held at Hertfordshire's Down Hall Hotel in Bishop Stortford on 28th, 29th and 30th September.

 Seen as a real-life Del Boy for his rise from market trader to multi-millionaire, Mr Dawson couldn't let this once in a lifetime opportunity pass him by.